Academic & Advising

 3. I'm a new transfer student, how do I proceed?

-Be sure to declare the major through on-line transfer student orientation and follow the instructions.
-Prior to making an appointment with an advisor, new Aging Sciences and Long-Term Care Administrative transfer students are required to:
+Be sure to declare the major through application portal and follow the instructions.
+Prior to making an appointment with an academic advisor, new Aging Sciences and Health Care Administrative transfer students are required to:

 4. How do I find out my NetID and USF ID?